johnstrand/squawk-react/tutorial.md

 Much like `Counter`, it uses `useSquawk` to create a subscription to the items property, and every time the Add button is clicked in `AddItem`, the list will re-render with the new content.

-The tutorial is almost over, but before moving on, a here are a few more suggestions to try out:
+The tutorial is almost over, but before moving on, here are a few more suggestions to try out:

 - Create a button that sets count to the length of the list
 - Add an action that clears the list